Smart Pistol

-The Smart Pistol is a fictional handgun used in the Titanfall series of first-person shooter video games.
+The Smart Pistol is a fictional pistol used in the Titanfall series of first-person shooter video games.
 Created for pilots of the game's mechs, known as Titans, it is used to fight adversaries when the pilot is outside of the mech.
 The Smart Pistol MK5 appears in the first Titanfall, while the Smart Pistol MK6 appears in Titanfall 2.
 Known as a "controversial", notorious and divisive weapon due to its ability to automatically target and fire at multiple enemies at once, its power was lowered in the sequel, where it was made a temporary weapon.
 The Smart Pistol was both criticized for how strong its targeting ability was, and praised for its uniqueness and how it lowered the barrier to entry for players who were new to the genre or normally performed poorly in shooters.

 Characteristics

 In Titanfall, the Smart Pistol, despite being a handgun, consumes the player's primary weapon slot, for balance reasons.
 The gun locks onto targets automatically when aimed, requiring "little in the way of careful aiming".
 It targets and fires much more slowly than other weapons, such as the assault rifle.

 In Titanfall 2, the Smart Pistol MK6 was changed from a primary weapon into a limited boost item the player had to work for in order, after "a lot of negative feedback" from fans that it was too strong.
 It plays a role in one of the later missions in Titanfall 2's campaign, being used to mow down hordes of enemies while depicted as a superweapon - likely acknowledgment of this feedback.